Lisbon revisited (updated April 2024)

 Obligatory pit stop at “A Ginginha”

-Ginginha can be found in other places such as in the many popular kiosks in Lisbon.
 Have a wet wipe or two on hand for this is sticky business.
 If the old gentlemen behind the wee bar asks you something unintelligible, most probably it will be com elas ou sem elas?, meaning do you want your shot with or without a cherry inside?
 It’s your call.

 IN A SUGAR RUSH?